 British folk duo Peter and Gordon hit #1 in America today in 1964 with World Without Love.
-Credited legally to Lennon/McCartney, Paul wrote the song for the brother of his soon to be fiancé Jane, Peter Asher, who after his singing career with Gordon Waller fizzled, became head honcho at The Beatles Apple Corps Ltd. record company, signed James Taylor to a contract, then moved to Los Angeles to manage Taylor and Linda Ronstadt.
+Credited legally to Lennon/McCartney, Paul wrote the song for the brother of his soon to be fiancé Jane, Peter Asher, who after his singing career with Gordon Waller fizzled, became head honcho at The Beatles Apple Corps record company, singed James Taylor to a contract, then moved to Los Angeles to manage Taylor and Linda Ronstadt.

 Elvis Presley, by now apprehensive about playing live because his fame had been eclipsed by The Beatles in particular, took to the stage for the first time in 7 years today in 1968.
 It was at an NBC TV sound-stage in Burbank California for a special simply called Elvis, but became later known as his '68 Comeback Special.
 Dressed in a black leather outfit surrounded by a mostly female audience, the performance drew rave critical reviews, the album version topped charts worldwide, and it was later the subject of a rather good book by excellent Seattle rock writer Gillian Garr.